edsu/inkdroid.org/_posts/2026-03-16-seeing-the-web.md

 ---

-So, the first reason this news was of interest is how Cloudflare's Crawl helped people crawl websites with their bots, while *at the same time* providing one of the most popular technologies for preventing websites from being crawled by bots.
+So, the first of all, what's up?
+Cloudflare's Crawl API helps people collect data from websites with bots, while *at the same time* Cloudflare provides one of the most popular technologies for preventing websites from being crawled by bots?

-This seemed to me like a classic fox guarding the hen house kind of situation to me, at least at first.
-But the little bit of reading I've done since makes it seem like they will still respect their own bot gate keeping (e.g. Turnstile).
+At first this seemed to me like a classic fox guarding the hen house kind of situation.
+But the little bit of reading in the docs I've done since makes it seem like they will still respect their own bot gate keeping (e.g. Turnstile).

 If your are using Cloudflare or some other bot mitigation technology you will have to follow their instructions to let the Cloudflare crawl bot in to collect pages.
-Interestingly it appears they are using the latest specs for [HTTP Message Signatures] to provide this functionality, since you can't simply let in anyone saying they are `CloudflareBrowserRenderingCrawler`.
+Interestingly, it appears they are using the latest specs for [HTTP Message Signatures] to provide this functionality, since you can't simply let in anyone saying they are `CloudflareBrowserRenderingCrawler` right?

 The genius here is that Cloudflare is known for its Content Delivery Network (CDN).
-So in theory when a user asks to crawl a website they can be delivered data from the cache, without requiring a round trip to the source website.
-This could mean that the burden of scrapers on websites *might* be greatly reduced.
-If you run a website with lots of high value resources for LLMs (academic papers, preprints, books, news stories, etc) the same cached content could be delivered to multiple parties without having to back to the originating server (more on this below).
+So in theory (more on the in theory part below) when a user asks to crawl a website the data can be delibered from the cache, without requiring a round trip bacl to the source website.
+This could mean that in some situations the burden of scrapers on websites is greatly reduced.
+If you run a website with lots of high value resources for LLMs (academic papers, preprints, books, news stories, etc) the same cached content could be delivered to multiple parties without having to back to the originating server.
+For resource constrained cultural heritage organizations that are currently getting [crushed by bots](https://www.404media.co/ai-scraping-bots-are-breaking-open-libraries-archives-and-museums/) I think this would be a welcome development.

-But, the primary reason this news caught my eye is that if you squint right Cloudflare's Crawl API looks very much like [web archiving] technology to me.
+But, the primary reason this news caught my eye is that if you squint right Cloudflare's Crawl API looks very much like [web archiving] technology.
 For example, the [Browsertrix API] lets you set up, start, monitor and download crawls of websites.
 Unlike Browsertrix, which is geared to collecting a website for viewing by a person, the Cloudflare Crawl service is oriented at looking at the web for training LLMs.
 The service returns text content: HTML, Markdown and structured JSON data that results from running the collected text through one of their LLMs, with the given prompt.

 ## Seeing the Web

 So why is it interesting that this is like web archiving technology?

-Ok, maybe it isn't interesting to you, but in my dissertation research [@Summers:2020a] I spent a lot of time (way too much time) looking at how web archiving technology enacts different *ways of seeing* the web from an archival perspective.
+Ok, maybe it isn't interesting to you, but (ahem) in my dissertation research [@Summers:2020a] I spent a lot of time (way too much time) looking at how web archiving technology enacts different *ways of seeing* the web from an archival perspective.
 I spent a year with NIST's [National Software Reference Library] (NSRL) trying to understand how they were collecting software from the web, and how the tools they built embodied a particular way of valuing the web--and making certain things (e.g. software) legible [@Scott:1998].

 What I found was that the NSRL was engaged in a form of web archiving, where the shape of the archival records were determined by their initial conditions of use (in their case, forensics analysis).
 But these initial forensic uses did not *overdetermine* the value of the records, which saw a variety of uses, disuses, and misuses later: such as when the NSRL began adding software from Stanford's [Cabrinety Archive], or when the teams personal expertise and interest in video games led them to focus on archiving content from the Steam platform.